crate/cratedb-guide/docs/integrate/risingwave/index.md

 :::

 :RisingWave:
-  Load an Apache Iceberg table, and serve it as materialized view.
+  Load an Apache Iceberg table, and serve it as a materialized view.
   ```sql
   CREATE SOURCE sensors_readings
   WITH (